EimaMei/HPL/README.md

 - Core functions.
 - Python's f-string.
 - Debug and logging modes.
-- Standard libraries for creating HOI4 mods (`libpdx.hcl`, `libcountry.hcl` etc).
+- Standard libraries for creating HOI4 mods (`libpdx.hpl`, `libcountry.hpl` etc).
 - If statements.
 - Simple math (`++, --, +=, -=, *=, /=, %=`)
 - HOI4 scopes*
 ## Scope
 Scopes aren't implemented at all.
-However, it is a **very** important type in HOI4 scripting and by default HCL, as the Paradox Wiki describes it, "Scopes select entities in order to check for triggers or apply effects.".
+However, it is a **very** important type in HOI4 scripting and by default HPL, as the Paradox Wiki describes it, "Scopes select entities in order to check for triggers or apply effects.".
 Essentially, effects that you associate with HOI4 scripting (eg. add_stability) can only be performed in scopes and no where else.
 However HOI4 scripting is the only language I know of that really uses scopes for results, as any other language would just have an if statmenet to check if the option got picked.
-Scopes work pretty well in HOI4 scripting, however in HCL it's quite an issue for 2 reasons.
-1 - it makes it unclear when you can use modifiers in HCL code.
-2 - since we're translating HCL scopes to HOI4 scripting scopes, it means that certain HCL features cannot make it into it when writing scopes.
+Scopes work pretty well in HOI4 scripting, however in HPL it's quite an issue for 2 reasons.
+1 - it makes it unclear when you can use modifiers in HPL code.
+2 - since we're translating HPL scopes to HOI4 scripting scopes, it means that certain HPL features cannot make it into it when writing scopes.
 This only applies to features that don't have a HOI4 scripting equivalent/cannot be implemented by different ways.
-To make things more clear for everyone involved using HCL, I've come up with 2 modes in HCL: regular mode (non-scope mode) and HOI4 scripting+ mode (scope mode).
-In regular mode it's just HCL, meaning you can use the entire full feature-set of the language anywhere.
-In HOI4 scripting+ mode, you'll be essentially writing HOI4 scripting code with the available feature-set of HCL in scope mode.
+To make things more clear for everyone involved using HPL, I've come up with 2 modes in HPL: regular mode (non-scope mode) and HOI4 scripting+ mode (scope mode).
+In regular mode it's just HPL, meaning you can use the entire full feature-set of the language anywhere.
+In HOI4 scripting+ mode, you'll be essentially writing HOI4 scripting code with the available feature-set of HPL in scope mode.
 Backwards compatibility with regular HOI4 scripting would also be possible.

 To come up with the best scope mode implementation, I've come up with 4 guidelines/required features that should be included in the implementation.
 1. Syntax should be as simple and C-based as possible (no need to have overcomplicated syntax for something that's simple in HOI4 scripting).